-SPF webpage.18 Figure 6 shows the number of days given to SPF participants to submit their forecasts during each survey round.
+Figure 6: Number of days given to SPF panellists to submit their forecasts to the ECB during each survey round

-3. The effect of uncertainty on response to the ECB's SPF
+3 The effect of uncertainty on response to the ECB's SPF

 This section explores the effects of macroeconomic uncertainty on response to the ECB's SPF.
-I start with a non-parametric approach, calculating the partial Kendall's tau rank correlation coefficient between the seasonally-adjusted response rates to the survey and aggregate uncertainty (Kendall 1938).19 This coefficient measures the co-movement between two variables after removing the effect of a third variable, in this case the number of days to reply.
+Let's start with a non-parametric approach, calculating the partial Kendall's tau rank correlation coefficient between the seasonally-adjusted response rates to the survey and aggregate uncertainty (Kendall 1938).19 This coefficient measures the co-movement in the ranks between two variables after removing the effect of a third variable, in this case the number of days to reply.
 It varies between -1 (perfectly negative rank correlation) to +1 (perfectly positive rank correlation), with a value of 0 indicating no rank correlation.